The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Bridget Riley's La Lune En Rodage (signed) is a screenprint from 1965, estimated to be worth between £11,500 and £18,000.
-This work has shown consistent value growth, with an average annual growth rate of 8%.
-This is a popular piece, having been sold 32 times at auction since its entry to the market in December 2012.
-In the last 12 months, the average selling price was £12,659, with a total of 1 artwork sold.
-Over the past five years, the hammer price has ranged from £7,500 in December 2020 to £20,000 in March 2021.
-The average annual return to the seller is £9,502.
+Bridget Riley's La Lune En Rodage, a signed screenprint from 1965, is estimated to be worth between £11,500 and £17,000.
+This artwork has shown consistent value growth, with an annual average growth rate of 8%.
+Over the past 12 months, the hammer price has ranged from £7,500 in December 2020 to £20,000 in March 2021.
+This piece is popular among collectors, having been sold 32 times at auction since its entry to the market in December 2012.
 The edition size of this artwork is limited to 200.

 Meaning & Analysis